Labs

 Toggle states add cleanliness, pages have highlights for legibility, and sources moved outside text blocks amongst other improvements.

 The first UI, while functioning, was largely unclear how to use.
-That's okay.

 First to design was the UX for interacting beyond the initial generation.